 Now that the EPR for Packaging bill has been signed into law by Governor Janet Mills, the Maine Department of Environmental Protection will initiate rulemaking by December 2023.
 Rulemaking is a public stakeholder process that will fill in the details of the program’s creation and implementation, addressing issues such as producer payment schedules, what the minimum list of recyclables is, developing a process for determining municipal reimbursement payments, setting of specific program goals and targets, and how audits of waste, recycling, and litter in Maine will be done.

 Then, the Maine DEP will hire a stewardship organization through a RFP process.
 After that contract is signed, it will be one year before the fees are collected and reimbursement to municipalities are made.
-We can expect Maine’s EPR for packaging program to be fully underway as early as 2024.
+According to this timeline by Maine DEP, we can expect municipalities to receive those first payments by 2027.

 The stewardship organization will deliver annual progress reports to the DEP.
 The DEP in turn reports back to the Legislature’s Joint Environment and Natural Resources Committee in their regular product stewardship report.
 DEP can also make recommendations to the Legislature for ways to improve the EPR program performance in that report.